 You also need to find all the related files that are associated with the app.
-This means that not only you have to drag the app in the trash but you also need to find and remove other files as well.
+This means that not only do you have to drag the app into the trash, but you also need to find and remove other files as well.
 For this, you have to go to each of these folders and find the application you want to delete.
-If you find any files with that app name, you can send them to the Trash.
+If you find any files with that app name, you can send them to Trash.

 Following are some of the folders you need to go to one by one and remove files so as to complete the uninstalling process for any software.